 A series called League of Assassins could position Nyssa as the protagonist while the trademark flashbacks tell the story of the league’s evolution.
 To make it worthwhile, there would need to be exotic locations in Europe and Asia.
 Evelyn (who wasn’t killed for some reason) and Deathstroke (who had a grand exit) could have their own anti-heroic shows.
-Eve’s show would have flashbacks contrasting how she slowly became evil with her unintentionally redeeming herself in the current day, whereas Deathstroke’s series would have flashbacks of how his enemies lost their way so that we strangely want them to live so as to reclaim their lost humanity.
+Eve’s show would have flashbacks contrasting how she slowly became evil with her unintentionally redeeming herself in the current day, whereas Deathstroke’s series would have flashbacks of how his foes lost their way so that we strangely want them to live so as to reclaim their lost humanity.

 It would seem strange to have a handful of spin-offs, but the DC franchise is three shows short of a full-week line-up.
 It’s not that I want to see them that badly.
 It’s just that the loose ends concerning Evelyn and Cindy confuse me, particularly when you consider how long that it’s been since either one has been seen, heard (i.e. phone call cameos like in Frasier) or mentioned.
 Another thing that bothers me is that the Constantine series would still be around if the titular character was first seen in Arrow on season 4 (the season that went from 2015 to 2016) before he had his own series aired on TV.
 You don’t have to be a nitpicker to realize that timing is everything.